nimakarimipour/NullAwayAnnotatorArtifactEvaluation/README.md

 # Docker-AE-NA
-Docker script for performing Artifact Evaluation of NullAway AutoFixer
+Scripts for performing Artifact Evaluation of NullAway AutoFixer